hanstxu/alexa_endpoint_cpp/certificates/README.md

 * For some reason, I had to make sure that CN and DNS.1 matched in order for the certificate to work.
-If you're certificate doesn't work, maybe make the CN and DNS.1 fields the fields regardless of the name of your skill.
+If you're certificate doesn't work, maybe make the CN and DNS.1 fields the same regardless of the name of your skill.

 4. Create a certificate.
 ```bash